-What’s the best way to move your belongings, furniture and car to Luxembourg?
-This detailed guide explains the pros and cons of each relocation option for moving to Luxembourg.
+What’s the best way to move your belongings, furniture, and car to Luxembourg?
+This detailed guide explains the options for removals to Luxembourg.

 Whether you’re moving to Luxembourg from another European country or farther afield, there are plenty of ways to make sure your belongings arrive safely.
 But there are many factors to consider to ensure you keep costs down, avoid damage and breakages and receive your belongings on time.

 Which international moving option is best for the items you need to relocate to Luxembourg?
 If you’re moving from within Europe, road transport and air freight are the most common ways of moving your belongings, although which is best relocation option for you depends on your personal circumstances.

 This guide explains the pros, cons, delivery timeframes and relative costs to help you decide which is the best international removal option for your situation.

 When moving abroad a number of other factors come into play, such as whether customs are payable or if there are restrictions or quarantine for items you import, besides the other usual issues to consider, such as safety of your items, how much work is involved in packing and picking up, time period for delivery and more.
 Cost is a big factor because certain relocation options offer substantial savings for large items, such as shipping your furniture or a car, compared to other relocation options that quickly add up for heavy items, such as air freight.